-Supah Ninjas (2011-) is a Nickelodeon teencom about a boy, Mike Fukanaga (Ryan Potter), who learns from the hologram of his dead grandfather that he's a supah-ninja.
+Supah Ninjas (2011-13) was a Nickelodeon teencom about a boy, Mike Fukanaga (Ryan Potter), who learns from the hologram of his dead grandfather that he's a supah-ninja.

 1. Mike and Owen are scripted, according to teencom tradition, as absurdly girl-crazy.
 But they have a strong, overt, amazingly physical buddy bond, behaving precisely like boyfriends.

 2. Mike is obviously being played as gay, regardless of the girl-craziness the script calls for.

 3. The boys tacitly acknowledge the existence of gay people.
 When they are assisting a woman, Mike asks "Is there anyone you could call?
 A husband or a boyfriend?"
 Owen adds "Or a life partner?"